 Born in Botswana, Pamela Phatsimo Sunstrum grew up in Canada, Sudan, Sri Lanka, Malawi, and South Africa.
 She attended the Baltimore Institute College of Art and University of North Carolina in Chapel Hill.
 Her solo exhibitions have appeared in the US, South Africa, and UK.

 Sunstrum’s work “features black and brown people posed against contrived, hand-painted landscape backdrops”.
-Her landscapes “expand on themes of timelessness” where she “reconstructs sites both real and imagined to reveal the small scale of individuals within the vast universe”.
+Her landscapes “expand on themes of timelessness” where she “reconstructs real and imagined sites to reveal the small scale of individuals within the vast universe”.
 Her beautiful, complex work is fascinating!

 Pamela Phatsimo Sunstrum’s exhibitions include: